Fukuoka Prefecture: Sports

 The prefecture hosts the Fukuoka International Cross Country competition.
-The prefecture also hosted the Fukuoka Marathon, which was an elite marathon in which marathon world records were established twice during its 75 year existence.
+The prefecture also hosted the Fukuoka Marathon, which was an elite marathon in which marathon world records were established twice during its 75-year existence.
 Its final race took place in 2021.

 Crime and safety

-Fukuoka Prefecture has the most designated yakuza groups among all of the prefectures, at five: the Kudo-kai, the Taishu-kai, the Fukuhaku-kai, the Dojin-kai and the Kyushu Seido-kai.
+Fukuoka Prefecture has the most designated yakuza groups among all of the prefectures, at five: the Kudo-kai, the Taishu-kai, the Fukuhaku-kai, the Dojin-kai and the Namikawa-kai.
 Between 2004 and 2009, and in early 2011, Fukuoka Prefecture led the nation in gun-related incidents.
 These incidents were mostly related to the local yakuza syndicates, specifically the Kudo-kai, the Dojin-kai, and the Kyushu Seido-kai.

 Fukuoka Prefecture had the highest frequency of youth crime among the prefectures of Japan from 2003 to 2007.

 According to statistics from the national police, the crime rate in Fukuoka was the eighth-highest in 2017, lower than in Osaka, Tokyo, Hyogo, Aichi, Saitama, Chiba and Ibaraki.

 Tourism

 The most popular place for tourism is Fukuoka City, especially during the Dontaku festival, which attracts millions of visitors from across Japan during Golden Week.
 Fukuoka is the main shopping, dining, transportation and entertainment hub in Kyushu.

 Dazaifu is popular for its many temples and historical sites, as well as the Kyushu National Museum.

 Yanagawa is sometimes called "the Venice of Japan" for its boat tours on the abundant, calm rivers that wind through the city.

 Kitakyushu features one of the famous night views of Japan from atop Mt.
 Sarakura, accessible via cablecar.
 The Mojiko area features waterfront dining, a market, and several preserved historical buildings.
 The Kanmon Kaikyo Tunnel which connects Kyushu (Moji ward, Kitakyushu) and Honshu (Shimonoseki) is free to walk through.
 The city center in Kokurakita ward contains the Riverwalk and Itsutsuya shopping complexes, Kokura castle, and the Uomachi Gintengai shopping arcade, the oldest shopping arcade in Japan.

+In the "19 best places to visit in 2019" published by the U.S. CNN, Fukuoka Prefecture was chosen as the only destination in Japan.